 You can’t make a bridge out of only rebar.
 You can’t build a house only with nails.
 A lot of different building materials and the knowledge of how to use them are required.

 It’s not enough that you’ve already done the work to assemble a great marketing team.
-When it comes to your blog, your team is made up of people with different skills and areas of expertise.

 Your team is made up of writers, editors, and some are great with SEO.
 Some people are just subject matter experts you need to extract the story from who know nothing about content marketing.
 Your team runs the gamut and without a concerted effort harness all of these different skills (and personalities) toward a common goal, you may end up with conflict.

 Cross-functional teams have become more and more common in an age where speed has increased.
 The need to innovate and create at a faster pace means teams with a broad range of skills have to learn to work together.
 Gone are the days of large specific teams fussing forever on something before passing it off on to the next team and forgetting about it from that point on.
 In a cross-functional team, the entire ugly process happens in full view and cooperation of disparate team members.

 In a 2015 study, researchers found out that 75% of cross-functional teams weren’t actually all that functional.
 Lead researcher, Behnam Tabrizi found out that these teams were failing on several fronts:

 They couldn’t stay aligned with a company’s goals.